mdaliimam9693/employees-csv-project/README.md

-# employees-csv-project
+# employees Management  System (CSV based)

+## Description
-Beginners Python CSV project
+Beginners Python CSV project.
 This project is made by using Pyhton and CSV file handling.
+It perform basic database operation.

 # feature
 - add data